Arslan is from Pakistan with high ambitions to achieve his goals in life. He is a freelance writer. Writing articles is his passion.

 Most people feel sad or depressed at times.
-It’s a normal reaction to life's struggles.
-But when intense sadness including feeling helpless, hopeless, and worthless lasts for many days to weeks and keeps you from living your life, it may be something more than sadness.
-You could have clinical depression which is a treatable medical condition.
+It's a normal reaction to life's struggles.
+But when intense sadness, including handling helplessness, hopelessness, and worthlessness, lasts for many days to weeks and keeps you from living your life, it may be something more than sadness.
+You could have clinical depression, which is a treatable medical condition.

 Depression is when everything feels too hard.
-When you feel so low that things you previously enjoyed no longer hold that same joy.
+When you feel so low, things you previously enjoyed no longer hold that same joy.
 Depression is more than just feeling sad.
 Everyone feels upset or unmotivated from time to time, but depression is more serious.
 It is a mood disorder characterized by prolonged feelings of sadness and loss of interest in daily activities.
-If these symptoms persist for a period of at least two weeks, it is considered a depressive episode.
+If these symptoms persist for at least two weeks, it is considered a depressive episode.

 Things To Keep in Mind

-- a mental illness that is recognized around the world
+- A mental illness that is known all around the world

 Depression is not:

 - A sign of weakness

 - Something that lasts forever as one episode

 “What is depression like?
 It’s like drowning, except everyone around you is breathing.”